cjgdev/midi-markdown/spec.md

 ### Enhanced Modulation

 MML provides three powerful modulation types for smooth, natural-sounding parameter automation that goes beyond simple linear ramps.
+Modulation expressions can be used in **any parameter context** including CC values, pitch bend, and aftertouch/pressure.

 #### Bezier Curves